 Guraidhoo is another small island located only 32 km away from the capital Male in South Male Atoll.
 Maafushi is 8 km nearby.
 The size of Guraidhoo is only 700х500 while the population is about 1800 people.

 Now the island is occupied by 13 guest houses and the new ones are being under construction.
 Holiday Inn Resort Kandooma Maldives is very close to the island.
 The distance between them is only 100 meters.
-However you’ll not be able to get there- private area.
+However, you’ll not be able to get there- private area.

 This island is a bit more picturesque than Maafushi and the atmosphere is more likable.

-The public ferry transportation allows you to make a trip to Maafushi and Gulhi in the morning and come back after the lunchtime.
+The public ferry transportation allows you to make a trip to Maafushi and Gulhi in the morning and come back after lunchtime.

-The local beach is situated in front of Kandooma Resort but it’s prohibited to bath in a bikini there.
+The local beach is situated in front of Kandooma Resort but it’s prohibited to bathe in a bikini there.
 The water bungalows are so close to the local island.
 You will definitely not have privacy in this way.

 The beach itself is very clean and well-maintained as well as the island.
 On the opposite side of the island, you will find several places to watch the sunset.
 One is situated close to the police office.

 This island is connected by a footbridge with Guraidhoo.
 Lhosfushi is a deserted island that is designed specifically for tourists.
 The current is rather strong between the islands.
-On the island, you can sunbath in a bikini but the entrance to the water is rather uncomfortable because of the dead corrals.
+On the island, you can sunbathe in a bikini but the entrance to the water is rather uncomfortable because of the dead corrals.
 The house reef is far from the island so guesthouses can organize cheap snorkeling trips to reach it.

 From the surf part of the picnic island, you can see eagle rays!
 But the waves are really high so you will not be able to swim there.

 However, lots of surfers go on a trip to catch a wave here.
-The season usually from May to November.
+The season is usually from May to November.

 Turtle Garden Snorkeling.
 Turtle Garden is most famous for spotting Hawksbill turtles and Green sea turtles, so keep your eyes open for them!
 It’s possible to see up to 6 turtles!

 Snorkeling with sharks.
-Under the guidance of the instructor, don’t miss out on this breath-taking experience of snorkeling with these white and blacktip sharks.
+Under the guidance of the instructor, don’t miss out on this breathtaking experience of snorkeling with these white and blacktip sharks.